openstack/tempest/doc/source/configuration.rst

 unexpected failures in some tests.

-Non-locking test accounts (aka credentials config options)
+Legacy test accounts (aka credentials config options)
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""
 **Starting in the Liberty release this mechanism was deprecated and will be removed in a future release**

 When Tempest was refactored to allow for locking test accounts, the original non-tenant isolated case was converted to internally work similarly to the accounts.yaml file.
-This mechanism was then called the non-locking test accounts provider.
-To use the non-locking test accounts provider you can specify the sets of credentials in the configuration file like detailed above with following 9 options in the identity section:
+This mechanism was then called the legacy test accounts provider.
+To use the legacy test accounts provider you can specify the sets of credentials in the configuration file like detailed above with following 9 options in the identity section:

  #. username